Mount Diablo State Park: The Grand Loop

 The Grand Loop on Mount Diablo

-Best season: Winter or spring
+Best season: Winter, spring, or fall

 Hours: 8 AM to sunset